agjdev/agjdev/README.md

 <h1 align="center">Hi 👋, I'm Ashish George Jose</h1>
-<h3 align="center">Python Developer (Django Developer )</h3>
+<h3 align="center">Flutter Developer </h3>
-<p>Dedicated and self-taught developer with a fervent passion for programming and web development.
-Proficient in Python, Django, and FastAPI.
+<p>Dedicated and self-taught developer with a fervent passion for programming and app development.
+Proficient in Dart, Flutter.
 I am eager to leverage my skills and knowledge in a dynamic work environment.
 With a track record of self-motivated learning and a commitment to delivering high-quality code, I am enthusiastic about tackling new challenges and continually expanding my expertise.
 My goal is to contribute to innovative projects and collaborate with like-minded professionals to create impactful solutions in the ever-evolving world of technology</p>
 <img src="https://cdni.iconscout.com/illustration/premium/thumb/male-freelance-developer-working-from-workplace-7978244-6382308.png?f=webp"  alt="Freelance Developer at Work">

 - 👨‍💻 All of my projects are available at [https://www.agj.co.in](https://www.agj.co.in)